Connect with us

 Cells are the basic unit of life.
 Your body is composed of hundreds of different types of cells that carry out specialized functions.
 In some diabetic patients, the pancreatic beta cells that make insulin have malfunctioned or died.
 What if there were a way to replace these defective cells with new ones that could produce insulin on demand?

-That’s where cellular engineering in.
+That’s where cellular engineering comes in.
 Cellular engineering involves genetically modifying a cell to perform a specific function, like producing insulin.
 Installing the gene that makes insulin into cells is not difficult, but controlling when the cell makes it has been a challenge.
-Insulin should be made only in response to high blood sugar levels a meal, not at any other time.
+Insulin should be made only in response to high blood sugar levels following a meal, not at any other time.

 Scientists have been exploring the idea of using ion channels – proteins embedded in a cell’s membrane that regulate the flow of ions such as calcium or chloride – like a remote-controlled device to activate cellular activity.
 Cells with specific types of ion channel in their membranes can be activated in response to certain stimuli, such as light, electricity, magnetic fields or mechanical stimulation.
 Such ion channels exist naturally as sensory devices to help cells and organisms respond to light, magnetism, touch or sound.
 For example, hair cells in the inner ear have mechanosensitive ion channels that respond to sound waves.